Jonastino21/Jonastino21/README.md

           </a> -->
 <!--         </span> -->
         <p align="center">
           EducUma is a digital solution enhancing academic management and student-teacher communication.
-Winner of the Digital Transformation Hackathon, it simplifies courses, schedules, assignments, and university events while fostering interactive learning.
+It simplifies courses, schedules, assignments, and university events.
         </p>
       </p>
     </td>